ielab/ielab.github.io/_people/guido-zuccon.md

 	- health search evaluation

 If you are a UQ student, or a prospective one, and you are interested to work with me as part of your studies, you can find ideas for research projects for PhD and other research degrees [here](http://ielab.io/student-projects).
 I also welcome international higher education students wanting to do a research visit and collaborating on ideas within my research interests.

+See my publications below for more information, and [my Google Scholar profile](https://scholar.google.com.au/citations?user=aEVHhC8AAAAJ) for an up to date list of publications including citation metrics.